Updated April 2026 · SEC DEF 14A data

 Where does CEOPayWatch source its compensation data?

-Every compensation figure on this site comes from public SEC filings — specifically the DEF 14A proxy statement that every U.S. public company files annually before its shareholder meeting.
-We pull XBRL-tagged Summary Compensation Tables from the SEC EDGAR system at https://www.sec.gov/edgar.shtml, then enrich each record with revenue, market-cap, and shareholder-return data from the corresponding 10-K. There is no surveying, no estimating, and no proprietary smoothing — only what the company itself disclosed under oath to the SEC.
+Every compensation figure on this site is the SEC-disclosed headline total (iXBRL ecd:PeoTotalCompAmt — the Summary Compensation Table "Total" line) from the DEF 14A proxy statement that each U.S. public company files annually before its shareholder meeting, available on the SEC EDGAR system at https://www.sec.gov/edgar.shtml.
+There is no surveying, no estimating, and no proprietary smoothing — only what the company itself disclosed to the SEC.

 How often is the CEO pay data updated?

 Proxy season runs from late February through July each year.
-As DEF 14A filings hit EDGAR, our data pipeline picks them up within 24 hours and rebuilds the affected company, executive, industry, and ranking pages.
-The most recent refresh covers 209 companies and 836 named executive officers.
-The site as a whole was last updated April 2026.
+As DEF 14A filings hit EDGAR, the affected company, executive, industry, and ranking pages are rebuilt.
+The current dataset covers 34 companies with a real SEC-disclosed CEO total and 34 named CEOs.
+The site was last updated April 2026.

 Why does CEO pay matter to shareholders and workers?

-Executive compensation is the single largest discretionary expense most public-company boards approve each year, and it sits at the centre of corporate governance.
-For shareholders, the question is whether the board's pay decisions create durable value, the average top-10 CEO in our database earns $33.9M.
-For workers, the question is fairness, the median CEO-to-worker pay ratio across our coverage is 157:1.
-Say-on-pay votes, mandated by the Dodd-Frank Act since 2011, are the formal channel both groups use to push back.
+Executive compensation is one of the largest discretionary expenses most public-company boards approve each year, and it sits at the centre of corporate governance.
+The average top-10 CEO in our dataset earns $70.8M.
+Say-on-pay votes, mandated by the Dodd-Frank Act since 2011, are the formal channel shareholders use to push back on a pay package.

 How is this blog different from a regular finance blog?

-Every post is anchored to a structured dataset: when we write about overpaid CEOs, we publish the underlying Pay-for-Performance scores and link to each filing on EDGAR.
-When we write about pay ratios, we link to the company profile that shows the year-by-year ratio history.
+Every post is anchored to a structured dataset: each figure links to the company profile and to the underlying DEF 14A on SEC EDGAR.
 Readers can always click through to the raw SEC source.
 That data-first discipline is closer to a Bloomberg or ISS workflow than a typical opinion blog.

 Source: U.S. Securities and Exchange Commission, DEF 14A proxy statements via EDGAR.
 Public domain.